Maginor/INCABuilder/README.md

 The implementations of PERSiST, INCA-N and INCA-N-Classic are translated from biogeochemistry/INCA/

-Documentation is still under development and will be added gradually.
+Documentation can be found in the Documentation folder.
+This documentation is however still under development, and will be added gradually.
 For a start, see the quick start guide below and the tutorials.

 Developed by by Magnus Dahler Norling